okalangkenneth/majestic-dolphin/content/pages/portfolio/project-2_.md

 #### **Lessons Learnt.**

-The main lesson learnt involved my understanding of JSON and 3rd party API integration.
+The main lesson learned involved my understanding of JSON and 3rd party API integration.
+I also learnt that data loaded over HTTP doesn't work over HTTPS web hosts.
+However removing the HTTP , which is used to load images and for loading JSON data, it will work on both secure and nonsecure web hosting, but breaks when run locally.